Thunderboi1337/Todo_List_In_Go/README.md

     ```sh
     make build
     ```
-    This command compiles the Go source code into an executable binary named `Todo_List`.
+    This command compiles the Go source code into an executable binary named `Gora`.
 The `make build` step also runs `go mod tidy` to ensure all dependencies are properly handled.

 3. **Install the application**:
     ```sh